huzefaMD/ai/Claude/Lesson4.md

 Should I run paid ads for HuzefAI right now?

+## Real Use Cases for HuzefAI

+### Business Decision

+I'm thinking of launching a new Generative AI course at HuzefAI priced at ₹12,999.

+Before recommending yes or no, think step by step:
+1. `Analyze current market demand for Gen AI in India`
+2. `Identify who would pay ₹12,999 for this`
+3. `Consider what's already available (Coursera, Udemy)` 4.` Evaluate what makes HuzefAI's version unique`
+5. `Assess the effort to build vs revenue potential` 6.` Give final recommendation with action steps`

+### Curriculum Design

+I want to build a 6-week DevOps course at HuzefAI for complete beginners.

+Think step by step:
+1.` What foundational concepts must come first?`
+2. `What's the logical skill progression week by week?`
+3. `Where do students typically struggle most?`
+4. `What hands-on projects reinforce each concept?`
+5. `How should week 6 tie everything together?`

+Design the full 6-week curriculum.

 Think step by step.
 After your recommendation, argue the opposite view.
 Then give your final balanced conclusion.